Gravitational wave inference on a numerical-relativity simulation of a black hole merger beyond general relativity: Analysis Results

 When $\ell$ is nonzero, the \bayeswave reconstruction continues to accurately reproduce the simulated data, thus living up to the expectations for a morphology-independent analysis.
 However, the \bilby credible interval \textit{fails} to fully contain the simulated beyond-GR waveform, with the discrepancy increasing as $\ell$ increases.
 This suggests that the beyond-GR effect we consider here is not degenerate with GR, corresponding to the black-cross case from Fig.~\ref{fig:BeyondGRSpace}.
 For a real observed signal, we will thus be able to compare the \bayeswave and \bilby reconstructions and identify unexpected dynamics in the merger phase.

 We further quantify this through the ``residual,'' computed as the difference between the \bayeswave and \bilby reconstructions.
 Specifically, we subtract the maximum likelihood \bilby waveform from the upper and lower 90\% credible intervals of the \bayeswave reconstruction as a function of time to obtain a region for the residual.
 This illustrates the extent to which the \bilby best-fit waveform is contained in the \bayeswave interval at that specific time.
 In the GR case this residual is consistent with zero where the signal is strong.
 As $\ell$ increases the residual becomes inconsistent with zero during the merger phase, with smaller uncertainty as the SNR increases.
-This would also manifest as residual power left after subtracting the best fit \bilby reconstruction from the data, as would be measured be the residuals test formulated in \cite{LIGOScientific:2020tif, LIGOScientific:2021sio}.
+This would also manifest as residual power left after subtracting the best fit \bilby reconstruction from the data, as would be measured be the residuals test formulated in~\cite{LIGOScientific:2020tif, LIGOScientific:2021sio}.
+Though our analysis demonstrates that such residuals can be identified with current data analysis tools, further quantitative estimates about the SNR or the amount of deviation required depend on the exact simulated signal considered.